|

 world."
 Excellent source of information.
 ARGOS references a lot of the following

-An online Celtic community.
+sites.
+Celt Net An online Celtic community.
+The Code of

-Includes translation.
+Hammurabi Includes translation.
+De

-Imperatoribus Romanis: An Online Encyclopedia of Roman Emperors
+Imperatoribus Romanis: An Online Encyclopedia of Roman Emperors Very interesting.
+Diotima:

-"Welcome to the ECOLE Documents Page, a compilation of
+Women & Gender in the Ancient World Collection of course materials available on the Internet.
+The Ecole Initiative "Welcome to the ECOLE Documents Page, a compilation of

 translated primary sources useful for learning about early and mediæval Christianity.
 We